 1 September 2011

 Geoffrey Ford, former University Librarian and Director of Information Services, died in August.
-This remembrance is offered by Cathryn Gallacher, Director of Library Services, and Mike Heery, former Director of Library Services at the University of the West of England.
+Cathryn Gallacher, Director of Library Services, and Mike Heery, former Director of Library Services at the University of the West of England, offer this remembrance.

 During his time at Bristol, Geoffrey introduced many positive changes.
 As one of his former colleagues put it, Geoffrey was ‘a constant stimulus, a source of fresh ideas, always presented vigorously and so often in an entertaining way’.
 In 1995 he was instrumental in setting up the MSc in Information and Library Management at Bristol – the first such course in the region – and he taught on the course for many years.